core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 When a topic-data resource is deleted, the topic is then set back to the half created state as per {{topic-lifecycle}} awaiting for a publisher to publish and set the topic to FULLY-CREATED state where clients can subscribe and read the topic-data.

+Note that this is the case irrespective of the value of the "initialize" topic property (if present) in the topic configuration.

 Example of a successful deletion: